JTL-lab/card-phylo/README.md

 If you simply want to use this workflow, download and extract the [latest release](https://github.com/snakemake-workflows/card-phylo/releases).
 If you intend to modify and further extend this workflow or want to work under version control, fork this repository as outlined in [Advanced](#advanced).
 The latter way is recommended.

-In any case, if you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, if available, its DOI (see above).
+#### Step 2: Install and activate the conda environment

+While you can set up individual envs for each rule this is a simple pipeline so we just have one big env.

+`conda env create -f envs/card-phylo.yml`
+`conda activate card-phylo`

-#### Step 2: Configure workflow
+#### Step 3: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.

+Main options are changing the version of CARD canonical/CARD prevalence and changing the cluster threshold proportion ID%.

-#### Step 3: Execute workflow
+#### Step 4: Execute workflow

 Test your configuration by performing a dry-run via

-    snakemake --use-conda -n
+    snakemake -cores $N -n

 Execute the workflow locally via

-    snakemake --use-conda --cores $N
+    snakemake --cores $N

 using `$N` cores or run it in a cluster environment via